Category Archives: Starday

 I can’t find any info on Chakarian or DeWolf.

 The Kenetics 45 is one of my very favorites in all garageland.
-The band may have been from Martin, Tennesee, three hours drive west of Nashville near the Kentucky and Missouri borders.
+The band may have been from Martin, Tennessee, three hours drive west of Nashville near the Kentucky and Missouri borders.

 “Put Your Loving on Me” starts out with a simple riff then moves to barre chords over sustained organ notes and drum rolls, then launches into a catchy progression for the chorus where the band chants “Baby, baby put your loving on me.”
 When the verse starts the band lays off every other repetition while the lead singer hiccups his pleas to this chick.
 Otherwise the verse and chorus are identical.
 No bridge, just a simple solo break and it’s back to the chorus and verse pattern again.
 The instruments are finely balanced and there’s a nice echo applied to the vocals that blends with the organ.

 “Jo Ann” is a throwback to an earlier era.
-The band tries hard to make the song work, but it falls flat compared to the top side.
+The band tries hard to make the song work, but it doesn’t compare to the top side.
+Buddy Deason wrote both songs.
+Buddy’s full name was John Sidney Deason III, according to BMI’s database.

 Nashville was a custom label of Starday, based out of Madison, just outside Music City.
 The 45 was pressed at the nearby Columbia Records plant indicated by the dead wax “ZTSB-128084/5” in 1967.